CrescentonC/mlscript/icfp24-artifact-response/response.md

 ## Review #70C

-I was able to run and fully evaluate the provided docker for ARM64 architecture on an M1 MacBook Pro.
+> I was able to run and fully evaluate the provided docker for ARM64 architecture on an M1 MacBook Pro.
 However, I could only partially evaluate the AMD64 one on a Linux box, due to errors in executing `plot.sh` (perhaps `bench.sh` also threw some errors that I didn't catch).
 Nonetheless, I can verify that the artifact supports the claims in the paper and provides a reusable platform for future researchers.
+>

-Note: the "Complaints" sections below are the things I hope the authors address, and "Nitpicks" are some minor comments that will strengthen the artifact IMO but not necessary; the authors may choose to address "nitpicks" if they think it is worth the effort.
+> Note: the "Complaints" sections below are the things I hope the authors address, and "Nitpicks" are some minor comments that will strengthen the artifact IMO but not necessary; the authors may choose to address "nitpicks" if they think it is worth the effort.

+Thanks for the detailed feedback to help us polish our artifact to make it more accessible!

-## Functional
+> ## Functional

-The artifact reaches functional quality.
+> The artifact reaches functional quality.
 In particular:

-- All benchmarks passed, and the generated plots for time and size look very similar to the corresponding figures in the paper.
+> - All benchmarks passed, and the generated plots for time and size look very similar to the corresponding figures in the paper.
-- Almost all examples (except for a few small ones in section 3) presented in the paper are provided in the artifact as MLscript programs.
+> - Almost all examples (except for a few small ones in section 3) presented in the paper are provided in the artifact as MLscript programs.
 These programs and their "after fusion" results correspond to the code in the paper fairly well.

+Thanks for mentioning the missing examples in section 3!
+We will include them in the updated version of this artifact.

-#### Complaints
+> #### Complaints
 > The evaluation failed on my AMD64 Linux machine.
 Although `bench.sh` seemingly finished without issues, `plot.sh` gave me the following error:
 > ```
 > Error in if (f(ratio)) { : missing value where TRUE/FALSE needed